ivandokov/phockup/readme.md

 --regex="(?P<day>\d{2})\.(?P<month>\d{2})\.(?P<year>\d{4})[_-]?(?P<hour>\d{2})\.(?P<minute>\d{2})\.(?P<second>\d{2})"
 ```

-As a last resort, specify the `-t` option to use the file modification timestamp.
+As a last resort, specify the `-t | --timestamp` option to use the file modification timestamp.
 This may not be accurate in all cases but can provide some kind of date if you'd rather it not go into the `unknown` folder.

 ### Move files
 Instead of copying the process will move all files from the INPUTDIR to the OUTPUTDIR by using the flag `-m | --move`.
 This is useful when working with a big collection of files and the remaining free space is not enough to make a copy of the INPUTDIR.